nattprog/fcimap/README.md

 # FCI Map
-A Interactive Map website for Multimedia University's Faculty of Computing and Informatics (FCI)/n Check it out! https://fcimap.pythonanywhere.com
+A Interactive Map website for Multimedia University's Faculty of Computing and Informatics (FCI)

+Check it out!

+https://fcimap.pythonanywhere.com

 > Beta release: